Gbonyin

 Aiyekire (or Gbonyin) is a Local Government Area of Ekiti State, Nigeria.

 The Geographical entity known as Gbonyin Local Government was created on October 1, 1996, out of Ekiti East Local Government having High Chief Zacheaus Adebowale Ofi as the pioneer chairman.
 Upon the creation of Ekiti State on October 1, 1996, Gbonyin Local Government (officially named Ayekire in the 1999 Constitution of the Federal Republic of Nigeria) is one of the sixteen Local Governments created with the headquarters at Ode Ekiti.

 The Local Government is predominantly a homogeneous society and carefully populated by Yoruba speaking people of the South West Zone of Nigeria.

 The Religions are mainly Christian and Islamic while a percentage of the people are Traditional religion worshipers.

 The Local Government is made up of 8 major towns and several villages.
 All the towns have recognized traditional rulers (Obas).

 Landscape

-The Local Government Council Area was located in the North Eastern part of Ekiti State and covers about 391 kilometer squares.
+The Local Government Council Area is located in the North Eastern part of Ekiti State and covers about 391 kilometer squares.

-The local government shared territorial boundaries with seven local government viz; Ise/Emure, Ekiti East, Ikole, Irepodun/Ifelodun and Ado Ekiti Local government in Ekiti State, and Akoko-North/West Local government of Ondo State.
+The local government shares territorial boundaries with seven local government viz; Ise/Emure, Ekiti East, Ikole, Irepodun/Ifelodun and Ado Ekiti Local government in Ekiti State, and Akoko-North/West Local government of Ondo State.

-The local government council secretariat was located in the East of Ode Ekiti via the Egbe-Isinbode road.
+The local government council secretariat is located in the East of Ode Ekiti via the Egbe-Isinbode road.

 Geography/Climate

-The area of Gbonyin LGA is 391 square kilometers, and its average annual temperature is 28 degrees Celsius.
+The area of Gbonyin LGA is 391 square kilometres or 151 square miles, and its average annual temperature is 28 degrees Celsius or 82 degrees Fahrenheit.
 1950 mm of rainfall per year is estimated to be the area's total annual precipitation.
 Gbonyin LGA experiences an 11 km/h average wind speed, and a 60 percent average humidity level.